appium/appium-xcuitest-driver/docs/guides/run-preinstalled-wda.md

 driver.quit
 ```

-> **Note**
+!!! note

-> As of iOS 17, the testmanagerd service name has changed to `com.apple.dt.testmanagerd.runner` from `com.apple.testmanagerd`.
+    As of iOS 17, the testmanagerd service name has changed from `com.apple.testmanagerd` to
-> It causes an unexpected WDA process crash with embedded XCTest frameworks while running a single WebDriverAgent package on various OS environments without `xcodebuild`.
+    `com.apple.dt.testmanagerd.runner`.
+It causes an unexpected WDA process crash with embedded
+    XCTest frameworks while running a single WebDriverAgent package on various OS environments
+    without `xcodebuild`.

-> Since appium-webdriveragent v5.10.0, the WDA module can refer to the device's local XCTtest frameworks.
+    Since WDA v5.10.0, the module can refer to the device's local XCTest frameworks.
+It lets the
-> It lets the Appium/WebDriverAgent package use proper dependencies for the device with a single prebuilt WebDriverAgent package.
+    Appium/WebDriverAgent package use proper dependencies for the device with a single prebuilt
-> To achieve the system reference, you should remove the package internal's frameworks as below from the `WebDriverAgentRunner-Runner.app`
+    WebDriverAgent package.
+To set this up, you should remove the package internal frameworks from
-> with `rm -rf WebDriverAgentRunner-Runner.app/Frameworks/XC*.framework`.
+    `WebDriverAgentRunner-Runner.app` with `rm -rf WebDriverAgentRunner-Runner.app/Frameworks/XC*.framework`.
-> The same package is available from https://github.com/appium/WebDriverAgent/releases
+    The WDA package itself is available from <https://github.com/appium/WebDriverAgent>.